background 0background 1background 2background 3

 Program highlights

-The core courses for the Certificate in Museum and Gallery Practices teach students about the history and development of museums and galleries as well as museological theory.
-Additionally, students learn how to produce exhibits through hands-on work in the on-campus Goudi’ni Native American Arts and Reese Bullen Galleries.
-Through ART 356: Museum and Gallery Practices, students learn curatorial strategies, grant-writing, exhibition design, preparation and programming, among other skills.
+Core courses introduce the history and development of museums and galleries alongside key concepts in museological theory.
+Students gain hands-on experience producing exhibitions in the on-campus Goudi’ni Native American Arts and Reese Bullen Galleries.
+In ART 356: Museum and Gallery Practices, students develop skills in curatorial strategy, grant writing, exhibition design, preparation, and programming.

-After completing introductory coursework, students intern with off-campus museums, galleries and non-profit institutions including the Clarke Historical Museum, Humboldt Natural History Museum, Ink People Center for the Arts, Morris Graves Museum of Art, and National Forest Service.
-In addition to interning at local institutions, students have the opportunity to complete their internships further afield at museums throughout the United States.
-Through hands-on museum work, students gain a deeper familiarity with the techniques, ethics, and practices of museums and related institutions.
+After completing core coursework, students intern with off-campus museums, galleries, and nonprofit institutions such as the Clarke Historical Museum, Humboldt Natural History Museum, Ink People Center for the Arts, Morris Graves Museum of Art, and the National Forest Service.
+Internship opportunities are available both locally and at institutions across the United States, providing practical experience with museum techniques, ethics, and professional practices.

 Checklist of Requirements by Major